Posted on behalf of Stephens, Anderson & Cummings on May 19, 2015 in Product Liability

 The National Highway Traffic Safety Administration (NHTSA) is set to examine 20 separate Fiat Chrysler recalls of more than 10 million vehicles in a hearing in July.
 The regulator has expressed concerns about recurring issues that question if the automaker is meeting obligations to protect drivers safety.

 The sweeping charge highlights the automakers abuse of the trust that we place in their products.
 Often automakers opt for profit over safety or simply neglect to meet required safety standards.
 This is an unacceptable practice that results in hundreds of injuries every year.
-If you have suffered an injury as a result of a defective car part, contact an auto accident attorney today at 877.920.9009.
+If you have suffered an injury as a result of a defective car part, contact a Weatherford car accident lawyer today at (877) 920-9009.

 More than 56 deaths have been tied to various Fiat vehicle deficiencies.
 A total of 10 million Fiat Chrysler vehicles have been recalled in a two-year period and involve a wide range of models and defects including loss of steering control and unintentional airbag deployments.